usgs/wdfn-blog/content/leaflet.md

 {{ end }}
 ```

-A screenshot of the map was taken to use for the thumbnail in the blog index.
+A screenshot of the map was taken to use for the thumbnail in the updates index.

 Questions
 =========